How to migrate Windows devices from another MDM to Hexnode?

 - Create a new project with project workflow as provisioning package.

 - Customize the provisioning package with enrollment details like server URL, username and provide the secret key from your Hexnode UEM portal.

 Step-3: Sync users from directory services to Hexnode UEM

-You can sync the users from various directory services such as Active Directory (AD), Azure AD and Google Workspace (G Suite) to the MDM console.
+You can sync the users from various directory services such as Active Directory (AD), Microsoft Entra ID, and Google Workspace (G Suite) to the MDM console.

 Unbind your current MDM vendor from the directory services and configure Hexnode UEM with them.

 - Configure Active Directory settings under the Admin tab to get the users synced from the AD account to the Hexnode portal.

 - Microsoft Entra ID